Jet Parameters in the Black-Hole X-Ray Binary MAXI J1820+070: Conclusions

 By applying the model to the data, we find we cannot uniquely determine the jet bulk Lorentz factor, $\Gamma$, which then needs to be specified as a free parameter.
 However, it can be constrained from above by the requirement of the jet power being less than the accretion power.
 It can also be constrained from below by estimating the e$^\pm$ pair production rate in the base of the jet and comparing it to the flux of e$^\pm$ required to account for the observed synchrotron emission.
 We then use a Bayesian MCMC method to determine all of the jet parameters, and find the most likely range of $1.7\lesssim \Gamma\lesssim 4.1$.
 We find the jet half-opening angle, $\Theta$ constrained to $\approx$0.6--$2\degr$.
 The onset of the emission is at $z_0\approx 3$--$4\times 10^{10}$\,cm, where the magnetic field strength is $B_0\approx 0.8$--$1.4\times 10^4$\,G. The total jet power is between $P_{\rm j}\sim 10^{37}$ and $\sim\!
 10^{39}$\,erg\,s$^{-1}$.
 The jet composition is strongly correlated with $P_{\rm j}$, being mostly pairs at the lower limit and mostly e$^-$ and ions at the upper limit.
 The optical spectral data imply a rather low value of the maximum electron Lorentz factor, of $\gamma_{\rm min}\approx 110$--150.

 In order to explain the possible presence of e$^\pm$ pairs in the jet, we calculate the rate of pair production in the jet base in immediate vicinity of the hot accretion flow.
 We use the measurement of a power-law spectral component extending at least to 2 MeV in the same state of \source.
 This rate depends on the geometry, see Figure \ref{jet_pairs}, but we find it to be of the same order as the rate of the electron flow through the synchrotron-emitting part of the jet, both being $\sim 10^{40}$--$10^{41}$\,s$^{-1}$.
 We find this coincidence to be a strong argument for the presence of pairs in the hard-state jet of \source.
+We have also estimated the contribution of transient accreting BH binaries to the total rate of positron annihilation in the Galaxy and found it to be very small.

 We also consider the possibility of the jet power being limited by the power from the rotation of the BH in the presence of magnetically arrested accretion flow.
 To test it, we calculate the magnetic flux of the jet in the emitting region and that threading the BH.
-We find them to be very similar to each other, of $\sim\!
+We find them to be very similar, $\sim\!
 10^{21}$\,G\,cm$^2$, which remarkable coincidence argues for that scenario.
 Then, the jet is initially magnetic, Poynting-flux dominated, slow, and not emitting, and accelerates and dissipates its energy only at large distances, in agreement with our finding of the emission being far from the BH.

-We find the synchrotron emitting power being only a small fraction, $\sim\!
+We find the synchrotron power to be only a small fraction, $\sim\!
 10^{-2}$, of the total jet power.
-On the other hand, the synchrotron power is very similar to either the electron or magnetic powers at the onset of the dissipation ($z_0$), showing that decline of those powers with the distance necessary to explain the observations can be due to the synchrotron emission.
+On the other hand, the synchrotron power is very similar to either the electron or magnetic powers at the onset of the dissipation, showing that decline of those powers with the distance necessary to explain the observations can be due to the synchrotron emission.

 Finally, we show the correspondence between the methods to determine the jet parameters based on time lags and radio core shifts.
 We give a formula relating the lags and the angular displacements of the radio cores.